Managing the Moving Parts of a Legal Problem

 Lawyering students are not left to navigate Lawyering exercises by intuition or trial and error.
-The Lawyering method establishes a two part, problem-solving framework for identifying, and then addressing.
-It begins with the four elements of a legal matter that were introduced above.
-Each element is presented as a contingency to be managed rather than a given to be suffered, and each contingency is complicated by competing tensions:
+The Lawyering method establishes a framework for identifying and addressing the four elements of a legal matter that were introduced above.
+Each element is presented as a contingency to be managed rather than a given to be suffered.

 The goals of a legal project are constantly shaped and reshaped in light of changing conditions and competing considerations.
 Lawyers must hear or propose explicit goals, identify implicit goals, and balance both against judgments about the client/beneficiary’s interests and judgments about competing interests.

 Lawyers discover and interpret facts.
 In doing so, lawyers are obliged to be truthful and responsible, but simultaneously obliged to serve client interests faithfully.
 This is not a simple matter, for facts are rarely certain and always subject to varying interpretations.
 There is often tension between the quest to discover truth as nearly as one can and the quest to succeed on a client’s behalf.

 Lawyers also find and interpret rules.
 In this, too, there is an obligation both to be responsibly truthful and to serve client interests faithfully.
 But choosing among possibly applicable rules and interpreting those often ambiguous rules is no simpler than finding and interpreting facts.
 It requires negotiating tensions between the quest for a proper or just result and the quest to prevail.